-The use of open flame, liquids or other substances that may leave the floor wet, damage the stage surface or make it unsafe is forbidden.
+- 10.1 It is forbidden to use the open flame, liquids or other substances that may leave the floor wet, damage the stage surface or make it unsafe. - 10.2.
 It is forbidden to use live animals.

-13. Notes for organizers.
+11. Notes for the Organizers